-ERC-1155 allows you to send multiple different token classes in one transactions.
+ERC-1155 allows you to send multiple different token classes in one transaction.
 You can imagine it as transferring Chinese Yuan and US Dollars in a single transfer.
 ERC-1155 is most commonly known for being used in games, but there are many more use cases for it.

 First of all though, what are those multi tokens?